stijn-dejongh/lovecraft_public_domain/raw_converts/mys.md

     Chapter VII

-In the Extreme southern part of No-Mans Land There was found a wharf and a hut &amp;c and every sign of former human habitation.
+In the Extreme southern part of No-Mans Land There was found a wharf and a hut &c and every sign of former human habitation.
 A rusty door-plate was nailed to the hut inscribed in old English "M. Ruello. " This, then, was the home of Michael Ruello. the house brought to light a note book belonging to John Griggs, and The Log of the  "Constitution " taken from Henry